Insight: The Lex Factor roils Dow Jones

 "If anything is going to have lasting power it's going to be something like Dow Jones where you have a niche audience, specialized reporting and the willingness of consumers to pay for the product," Harriss said.

-News Corp has not said who will run the new publishing company [ID:nL3E8HQ3F2].
+News Corp has not said who will run the new publishing company.
 Media watchers view Dow Jones Editor-in-Chief Robert Thomson a long-time Murdoch confidante who currently reports to Fenwick, as one of the front runners.
 News Corp declined to comment.

 It is unclear what role Fenwick will play in the new structure.
 In an interview last July, he spoke of some nervousness about joining Dow Jones after 25 years at Bloomberg.